SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 }
 ```

-Furthermore, you might want to have CRUD with "Populate Data" button as a standard component, so let's also move it into a new class:
+Finally, you might want to have CRUD with the "Populate Data" button as a standard component, so let's move it into another new class:

 ```
 class MyCRUD extends CRUD